Do a Little Bit of Good

 Inspirational Quote

-I have written about focussing on, Opening to the Good , and about Good Vibrations, but when I came across Tutu’s version, it really lit up my day, was an encouraging and empowering reminder in the face of challenges.
+I have written about focussing on, Opening to the Good , and about Good Vibrations, but when I came across Tutu’s version, it really lit up my day and was an encouraging and empowering reminder in the face of challenges.

 It’s not a new idea, of course, and here are a few other inspirational quotes I quite like: